LME launches LMEshield warehouse electronic tracking system

 LMEshield is available in 19 jurisdictions, including countries new to the LME storage network such as India, South Africa and Chile, he added.

-The LME is owned by Hong Kong Exchanges and Clearing Ltd. (0388.HK)
+The LME is owned by Hong Kong Exchanges and Clearing Ltd. (Reporting by Eric Onstad; editing by Jason Neely)